anujkkarmakar/MERN_Basics/README.md

 ## License

-This project is licensed under the ISC License - see the package.json file for details.
+This project is licensed under the [ISC LICENSE](LICENSE) - see the package.json file for details.